adamheinrich/RaspiCalib/README.md

  raspicalib default.xml
 ```

 The application works exactly as described in the [tutorial][1].
-The Raspberry Pi
+The Raspberry
-camera is used if you set `<Input>` in the XML configuration file to any number.
+Pi camera is used if you set the `Input` element in the XML configuration file
+to any number in range 0 to 9, e.g. `<Input>"1"</Input>`.

 ## Acknowledgements

-The camera calibration code and tutorial was written by Bernát Gábor and is a
+The camera calibration code and tutorial was written by Bernát Gábor as a part
-part of the OpenCV library ([license][9]).
+of the OpenCV library ([license][9]).

 [1]: http://docs.opencv.org/master/d4/d94/tutorial_camera_calibration.html
 [2]: https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md